 I have a drawer full of zippers but sometimes no matter how many I have in my stash there is never the right size for the project.
 So what do you do?
 Rush out to the shops and waste valuable sewing time or just shorten one you have?
 Learn how to shorten a zipper of course!

 When bag making, shortening a zip also has the added bonus of giving you a neat finish at the end and maximizes the opening of your bag.
 You can also use these techniques with zipper tape sold by the yard.

-Now you are ready to insert your zipper into your sewing project.
 Do you have any extra tips for us on shortening zippers?
-Please share below.
+Please share below if you do.